tobytwigger/laravel-job-status/docs/docs/tracking-jobs.md

 # Tracking a job

+## Basic Setup

 To track a job, simply add `use Trackable;` to your job class.
 This trait automatically starts recording information about your job.

 To later track down information about your job, you can set a job 'alias'.
 This is a string unique to the job that represents the job.

+## Tags

 You can also add tags, to help you find jobs in the future.

+What are tags useful for?

 ```php
 class ProcessPodcast